BUCANL/SDC-VISED-MARKS/_episodes/02-options.md

     - **[value]** Seconds (or epochs) of data to display in window (default = 5).

 - n Channels to Display **[dispchans]**
     - **[integer]** Number of channels to display in the activity window (default: from data).
-If < total number of channels, a vertical slider on the left side of the figure allows vertical data scrolling.
+If less than total number of channels, a vertical slider on the left side of the figure allows vertical data scrolling.

 - Title
     - Figure title (default = none).